-Cristian: Hi Ashwin and welcome.
-You’re from India so I have to ask, what’s new to the entrepreneurial India?
+Hi Ashwin, and welcome.
+You’re from India, so I have to ask, what’s new to entrepreneurial India?
 Most people think about India as a place to get cheap labor and outsource stuff.

-Ashwin: The new India has more people taking risks, and even more people willing to facilitate the process of taking risks.
-Entrepreneurial India is abundant with angel investors and venture capitalists, who have now understood that India can also innovate.
+Ashwin: The new India has more people taking risks and even more people willing to facilitate the process of taking risks.
+Entrepreneurial India is abundant with angel investors and venture capitalists, who now understand that India can also innovate.
 And India is innovating, like never before!
-Labor is still cheap and we still outsource, but we also know how to utilize the ever-increasing globalization.
+Labor is still cheap, and we still outsource, but we also know how to utilize the ever-increasing globalization.

-Cristian: Did the crisis change the business rules?
-What do you think, during the crisis companies outsource more or cut spending altogether, outsourcing included?
+Did the crisis change the business rules?
+What do you think, during the crisis, companies outsource more or cut spending altogether, outsourcing included?

 Ashwin: To some extent, it did.
 India saw a strange trend, different from what the US showed.
-We did see several large corporations losing big money and businesses including outsourcing showing a loss, but the period also brought risky entrepreneurs in the business world who wanted to benefit from the negative times.
+We did see several large corporations losing big money and businesses, including outsourcing showing a loss.
+Still, the period also brought risky entrepreneurs in the business world who wanted to benefit from the negative times.
 The number of small businesses increased significantly during the crisis, and many businesses centered on these SMEs also surfaced.

 Ashwin: Well, this question looks like a continuation of my previous answer.
 Because we also started our company to utilize the fact that India has more than 2.5 million SMEs and this number is growing at a very high rate.
 Our company Incept creates, sells, and services unique Office Automation products for SMEs (small and medium businesses).

 Ashwin: Every Small and medium-sized enterprise across India belongs to our current target group, and we are also looking at global expansion.
 Small shops, as well as commercial offices, can benefit from us.
 We are starting with Time & Attendance Management Biometric Systems and will move on to many more exciting products.